priyanshuchauhan01/Projest-2--Flipcart_clone/README.md

 # Projest-2--Flipcart_clone
-Making use of HTML &amp; CSS making Flipcart-clone
+Making use of HTML & CSS making Flipcart-clone later on adding Javascript also .